OCA/sale-workflow/sale_order_qty_change_no_recompute/README.rst

 To use this module, you need to:

 1. Create a new sale order.
-2. Add product line and set custom unit price.
+2. Add a product line and set a custom discount.
-3. Save sale order.
+3. Save the sale order.
-4. Edit sale order and change quantity (custom unit price not been reset).
+4. Edit the sale order and change the quantity (the custom discount will not be reset).

 Known issues / Roadmap
 ======================

 - Having this module installed may alter test results of other modules expecting to have the price fields recomputed when changing quantities.

 Bug Tracker
 ===========